Time Zones in Cook Islands

 Cook Islands Country Details

-The Cook Islands is a Pacific country in Oceania with its capital at Avarua.
-It has a population of 21,388 and a total area of 240 km², making it a small island nation where national administration, tourism services, and travel logistics are closely centered around a limited geographic area.
+Cook Islands is a Pacific country in Oceania with its capital at Avarua.
+The country has a population of 21,388 and a total area of 240 km², making it a small island nation where national time coordination is straightforward because the same time standard is used across the country.

 Daylight Saving Time in Cook Islands

 Cook Islands does not observe daylight saving time.
-Clocks do not move forward or backward during the year, so Pacific/Rarotonga remains at UTC-10 year-round.
+Clocks do not move forward or backward during the year, and the country stays on UTC-10 continuously.

 Frequently Asked Questions